Topology and Geometry of the Berkovich Ramification Locus for Rational Functions: Multiplicity Functions

 With the notation in Proposition~\ref{Prop: Rivera-Letelier Mapping}, we define the \textbf{surplus multiplicity} $s_\varphi(\BB)$ to be zero if $\varphi(\BB)$ is a generalized open Berkovich disk, and to be $s_\varphi(\BB) = s$ if $\varphi(\BB) = \Berk$.
 As $\BB = \BB_x(\vec{v})^-$, we will also write $s_\varphi(x, \vec{v}) = s_\varphi(\BB)$.
 The intuition behind the terminology ``surplus multiplicity'' is that for $y \in \BB'$, there are always at least $m$ solutions to $\varphi(\zeta) = y$ with $\zeta \in \BB$, and there are $s_\varphi(\BB)$ ``extra'' solutions depending on the nature of $\varphi$ and $\BB$.

 The surplus multiplicity gives a lower bound for the number of pre-images of a given point inside certain open Berkovich disks.
-This fact is extremely important for bounding the number of connected components of $\Ram_\varphi$.
+This fact --- which follows immediately from Proposition~\ref{Prop: Rivera-Letelier Mapping} --- is extremely important for bounding the number of connected components of $\Ram_\varphi$.

+\begin{cor} Let $\varphi \in k(z)$ be a nonconstant rational function, and let $\BB$ be a generalized open Berkovich disk.
+For each $y \in \Berk$,